 - Many HR tasks can be automated with RPA.
 To help with recruiting, software robots can collect resumes from various online platforms by matching predefined keywords to suggest promising candidates.
 RPA can also aid with employee onboarding, where multiple pieces of information need to be collected and input into an HR management system.

-- In insurance and healthcare, some aspects of the claims management process can be automated with RPA, including inputting data from various sources and ensuring all required information is entered.
+- In insurance and healthcare, RPA can assist in claims automation, including inputting data from various sources and ensuring all required information is entered.

 RPA’s kryptonite: unstructured data

 In other instances, however, RPA tools struggle because of one important fact: they can only deal with structured data, meaning data that is highly formatted, such as in a spreadsheet or database.
 That’s an issue because most experts agree structured data accounts for only about 20% of all data.

 The remaining data is unstructured and includes videos, images, audio, PDFs, Word documents, emails and more.
 As soon as any form of unstructured data enters the equation, the RPA tool needs to be supplemented with other technology.

 This is where intelligent process automation (IPA) comes in.
 IPA builds on RPA by incorporating additional intelligent automation technologies that can deal with unstructured content.
 This includes optical character recognition (OCR) tools that can “read” scanned documents, and natural language processing (NLP) to analyze and understand text in documents by taking context into consideration.
 Machine learning and deep learning techniques also aid with document classification and extraction.

 So how can you incorporate RPA and IPA to deliver more value when automating a given process?